ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

       "graph": {"id": "integrate_save"}
    }

-Visually, the workflow now looks like this:
+Visually, the :term:`workflow` now looks like this:

 .. image:: /_static/Workflow_with_links.svg
    :alt: Three workflow nodes: one called config, one called integrate and the last called save.
 There is a link between the config and integrate nodes and another one between the integrate and save nodes.